decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 •	Program administration - $6,000 per mo.

-We will HODL, stake, & vote all income from the project
+We will HODL, stake, & vote all DCR income for minimum 36 months

 **Benefit to Decred Ecosystem:**